This post may contain affiliate links. Please read my disclosure policy.

 How to Roast Acorn Squash Seeds

-Slice your squash as directed for your recipe.
+- Slice: Slice your squash as directed for your recipe.
 I sliced these right through the middle but when I’m making making my Sweet Baked Acorn Squash I slice them from tip to stem.
 Watch the video at the end of this post to see how that’s done.

-Use a metal spoon to scrape the seeds out of the squash and pull away as much of the stringy pulp as possible.
-Transfer the seeds to a colander and rinse them with cool water.
+- Scoop: Use a metal spoon to scrape the seeds out of the squash and pull away as much of the stringy pulp as possible.

+- Rinse and dry: Transfer the seeds to a colander and rinse them with cool water.
 Go through the seeds to pick out any remaining pulp as you rinse them.
 Drain them well and blot them dry with paper towels.
 You can pour them out on to a clean kitchen towel to dry but be warned, they will stick like crazy.

-Transfer the seeds to a small rimmed baking sheet and use paper towels to blot up any excess water.
+- Baking sheet: Transfer the seeds to a small rimmed baking sheet and use paper towels to blot up any excess water.

-I like to keep it simple and drizzle them with a little olive oil and season them with garlic salt.
+- Oil and seasoning: I like to keep it simple and drizzle them with a little olive oil and season them with garlic salt.
 You could get adventurous here but I’ve discovered this combination is our favorite.

+- Roast: Then it’s just a matter of popping them in a 325 degree oven for about 20 minutes.
 Toss them with a spatula a couple of times while they roast.
 You may hear a pop or two and that’s just fine, just keep them in the oven until they are nicely golden brown.

 This is TV time snacking perfection, friends.
 A glass of wine and some crunchy, salty Roasted Acorn Squash Seeds on a fall evening makes this girl very happy.
 They are also an excellent choice to include on a holiday charcuterie board.